xilution/xilution-react-todomvc/README.md

 	1. Run `git clone https://github.com/xilution/xilution-react-todomvc` to download the code for this example.
 	1. Run `cd xilution-react-todomvc` to navigate into the directory where the code for this example has been downloaded.
 		* If you have installed nvm correctly, when you execute this command you should see the message: 'Now using node v8.10.0 (npm v5.6.0)'.

+1. Install Node.js 8.10.0
+	1. From within the 'xilution-react-todomvc' directory, run `nvm install` to install the version of Node.js used by the example.

 1. Download Project Dependencies
-	1. Run `yarn` to install Node.Js dependencies.
+	1. From within the 'xilution-react-todomvc' directory, run `yarn` to install Node.Js dependencies.

 1. [Configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)